E-commerce

 Can a chatbot replace surveys?

-How often should feedback be collected?
+How often should you collect feedback?

-How long does a first implementation take?
+How long for a first implementation?

 Two to four weeks for a first loop (objectives, one channel, tracking dashboard, owner) is realistic in an e-commerce SME.